 When cited on campus for a second policy violation, CSULB students having already attended the ATOD Mandatory Class are given a mandated appointment with an experienced alcohol and drug counselor in the ATOD Program.
 This appointment provides a more detailed examination of the student's behavior and risks associated with alcohol and/or drug use.
 The ASSIST motivational interview assessment is the tool utilized to identify the student's risk level and appropriate resources.

-When cited on campus for a third alcohol and drug violation, CSULB students are referred to the Office of Judicial Affairs where appropriate action will be executed.
+When cited on campus for a third alcohol and drug violation, CSULB students are referred to the Office of Student Conduct & Ethical Development where appropriate action will be executed.

 Please note: These steps carry over from one year to the next for as long as a student is enrolled at the University.